Gloryzco/global-country-insights/README.md

 - **Security and User Authentication:**

-  - **Security Measures:** Ensuring the security of our API was paramount.
-I implemented comprehensive security measures, including input validation, sanitization, and rate limiting.
-Protecting the API from common web vulnerabilities and ensuring it could only be accessed via HTTPS were essential steps in safeguarding our data and users.
+  - **Security Measures:** Ensuring the security of the API was paramount.
+I implemented comprehensive security measures, including input validation, sanitization, user authentication and rate limiting.
+Protecting the API from common web vulnerabilities and ensuring it could only be accessed by authenticated users.
-  - **HTTPS Enforcement:** Enforcing HTTPS was a critical decision to ensure secure communication and data protection.

 - **Documentation and Testing:**